 Module M1753: Pract ical module 4 (dual study program, Bachelor's degree)

 Courses

 Title Тур Hrs/wk СР

 Practical term 4 (dual study progra 0 6

 Module Responsible Dr. Henning Haschke

 Admission Requirements None

 Recommended Previous

-Knowledge Successful completion of practical module 3 as part of the dual Bachelor's could be successful completion of practical module 3 as part of the dual Bachelor's could be successful completion of practical module 3.
+Knowledge Successful completion of practical module 3 as part of the dual Bachelor's could be successful completion of practical module 3 as part of the dual Bachelor's could be successful completion.

 course B from the module on interlinking theory and practice as part of the du al Bachelor's Course

 Educational Objectives After taking part successfully, students have reached the following learning results

 Professional Competence

 Knowledge Dual students

-understand the company's strategic orientation, as well as the functions their decision-making structures, network relationships, and relevant company have developed an understanding of the requirements and responsibilities and limits of the professional field of activity. can combine their knowledge of facts, principles, theories and methods gain practical knowledge - in particular their knowledge of practical professional profess y communication. of the engineering profess ned from previous study c sion, know the scope
+understand the company's strategic orientation, as well as the functions and organisation of central departments with their decision-making structures, network relationships, and relevant company communication. have developed an understanding of the requirements and responsibilities of the engineering profession, know the scope and limits of the professional field of activity. can combine their knowledge of facts, principles, theories and methods gained from previous study content with acquired practical knowledge - in particular their knowledge of practical professional procedures and approaches, in the current field of activity.

 Skills Dual students

-apply technical theoretical knowledge to current problems in their own file results, taking into account different possible courses of action. use technology, equipment and resources in accordance with the assign operational processes and procedures with regard to the intended work result: implement the university's application recommendations in relation to their gned work areas and tas s/objectives.
+apply technical theoretical knowledge to current problems in their own field of work, and evaluate work processes and results, taking into account different possible courses of action. use technology, equipment and resources in accordance with the assigned work areas and tasks, and can assess operational processes and procedures with regard to the intended work results/objectives. implement the university's application recommendations in relation to their current tasks.

 Personal Competence

 Social Competence

 are able to plan work processes cooperatively, across work areas and in het communicate professionally with operational stakeholders and present convincing manner. itured, targeted and

 Autonomy Dual students

 assume responsibility for work assignments and areas, and coordinate the answer of subject modules and specialisation implementation of the university's application recommendations and the asknowledge between theory and practice. itions for work as an engi neer, as well as the

 Workload in Hours Independent Study Time 180, Study Time in Lecture 0

 Credit points 6

 Course achievement None

 Examination Written elaboration

 Examination duration and . , ,

 scale •

 interlinking theory and practice, as well as professional practice.
 In addition, Indual@TUHH Coordination Office that the dual student has completed the practical ph ovides proof to the

 Assignment for the

 Following Curricula ipuisui y

 1 onowing curricula Chemical and Bioprocess Engineering: Core Qualification: Compulsory

 Computer Science: Core Qualification: Compulsory

 Data Science: Core Qualification: Compulsory

 Electrical Engineering: Core Qualification: Compulsory

 Engineering Science: Core Qualification: Compulsory

 Green Technologies: Energy, Water, Climate: Core Qualification: Compulsory

 Computer Science in Engineering: Core Qualification: Compulsory Mechanical Engineering: Core Qualification: Compulsory

 Mechatronics: Core Qualification: Compulsory

 Naval Architecture: Core Qualification: Compulsory

 Technomathematics: Core Qualification: Compulsory

 Engineering and Management - Major in Logistics and Mobility: Core Qualification: Co mpulsory